 Here is some information about cloud based environmental monitoring systems.
 If your venue is looking to purchase environmental monitoring equipment to help with accreditation or to achieve government indemnity for loans then this equipment may be suitable.
 Click on the links below for more details.

-The Conservation Advisory Network is a free service that offers a range of collections care advice, training and support for museums in North East England.
-CAN is delivered and managed through a partnership between The Bowes Museum and Tyne & Wear Archives & Museums and is funded through Arts Council England’s Museum Development Programme and Major Partner Museum funding.
+The Collections Care Advisory Network is a free service that offers a range of collections care advice, training and support for museums in North East England.
+CCAN is delivered by Tyne & Wear Archives & Museums (NPO), as the managing organisation of Museum Development North East.

 - undertaking Benchmarks in Collections Care

 - pest management